 Telerehabilitation sessions avoid all that.

-Rather than having to transit or drive all the way to our downtown DC physical therapy clinic, you can enjoy your treatments from the comfort of your home, your office, or even in the middle of a park if that’s what you’d like.
+Rather than having to transit or drive all the way for physical therapy in Washington DC, you can enjoy your treatments from the comfort of your home, your office, or even in the middle of a park if that’s what you’d like.

 That can make scheduling a physical therapy appointment a lot easier.